yogevshalmon/allsat-circuits/README.md

 The solutions returned from HALL can be either disjoint(no overlap) or non-disjoint(may overlap), please check this [**section**](#disjoint-and-non-disjoint-solutions) under [**How to use the tool**](#how-to-use-the-tool) for more info.

+HALL contain different algorithms where each one produces disjoint or non-disjoint solutions, please check [**HALL algorithms**](#hall-algorithms) for more details.

 ## How to build HALL

 Please consider the following before continuing: